metacoretechs/wikipedia-aus-poll-charts/README.md

 The data is sourced from, and should reflect, the polling data tables in the Wikipedia article [Opinion polling for the 2025 Australian federal election](https://en.wikipedia.org/wiki/Opinion_polling_for_the_2025_Australian_federal_election).

-Source: Wikipedia contributors.
-Opinion polling for the 2025 Australian federal election.
+Wikipedia contributors.
+Opinion polling for the next Australian federal election.
 Wikipedia, The Free Encyclopedia.
-March 28, 2025, 13:32 UTC.
-Available at: https://en.wikipedia.org/w/index.php?title=Opinion_polling_for_the_2025_Australian_federal_election&oldid=1282764847.
-Accessed March 29, 2025.
+July 2, 2025, 09:46 UTC.
+Available at: https://en.wikipedia.org/w/index.php?title=Opinion_polling_for_the_next_Australian_federal_election.
+Accessed July 2, 2025.

 ## Installing R
 The script is written in the R programming language.
 To generate the charts, you will need to have access to an R interpreter.
 I recommend you use the R integrated development environment RStudio.